ibm-ecm/container-samples/k8s-yaml/README.md

  2. Run following command to get the Public IP and port to access Content Platform Engine:

     ```kubectl get svc | grep ecm-cpe```

+To deploy IBM Content Navigator:
+ 1. Use the deployment file to deploy IBM Content Navigator:

+    ```kubectl apply -f navigator-deploy.yml```
+ 2. Run the following command to get the Public IP and port to access Content Management Interoperability Services:

+    ```kubectl get svc | ecm-navigator```

 To deploy Content Search Services:
  1. Use the deployment file to deploy Content Search Services: